nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 @{WorkflowVariables["mail"] == empty ?
 "VoidChain" : "MyChain"}
 ```

-*   Usage of `empty` variable allows user to evaluate expression to empty string.
-For instance to set a property of a document to "" (empty string), you can define the value with `empty:`
+*   Usage of `empty` variable allows for evaluating the expression to empty string.
+For instance, to set a property of a document to "" (empty string), you can define the value with `empty`

 ```
 @{empty}